 These fees help cover the costs of having visitors at the sanctuary and also go to making sure all of the animals get top-notch care.
-Click here for more information.

 Plus, they sell humanely-made, super-delicious goat cheese!
 Check out their Facebook Page for info about upcoming events (including concerts) and free open farm days.
 Also, make sure to reach out if you are compelled to help this amazing place.
 They can always use the support.
 And the goats are sure to snuggle you for it.
-Read more about Broken Shovels in my previous blog: here.

-For a small fee of $5 you get to hang with these cool cats as long as you’d like.
+For a fee of $10 you get to hang with these cool cats as long as you’d like.
 And after a few hours at this wonderful cat lovers oasis, you are sure to feel much more relaxed.
 And you will definitely leave with a smile on your face… and maybe a cat in your arms!
 They also have fun on-site painting events.
 Check the “Arts & Cats” calendar here.

-One-hour guided walking tours of the sanctuary take place 3-4 times a day, six days a week and cost $15.
+One-hour guided walking tours of the sanctuary take place 3-4 times a day, six days a week and cost $20.
 There are also feeding tours, night tours and opportunities to get up-close to the majestic canines if you are looking for something a little more exciting!

 Clearly there are plenty of ways to get some animal therapy in while supporting great, local organizations!
 I encourage you to please do your research before supporting places that offer animal encounters or up-close viewings, especially in other countries.
 Unfortunately, many people take advantage of our love for and interest in animals and use it to make a quick buck while exploiting the poor animals in the process.
 (Hence the need for the Wild Animal Sanctuary listed above).
 Just a quick reminder to make sure your love and money are going to good causes! 🙂